SafeMedia/autonomi-chrome-extension/README.md

 Currently while the new local client is in development, the extension is using a standalone anttp.

-To install it you much go here and download the latest anttp: https://github.com/traktion/AntTP/releases/tag/v0.6.2
+To install it you much go here and download anttp: https://github.com/traktion/AntTP/releases/tag/v0.6.2

 Then run the file to start anttp in the background.